-When $\tilde{z}T$ is low, the acquirer makes an offer that would be accepted by all types.
-This happens because, as Equation 7 suggests, the effect of innovation scales with the level of the lagged productivity $\tilde{z}T$ , and therefore when $\tilde{z}T$ is low, uncertainty caused by the unobservable innovation is small in magnitude.
+scales with the level of the lagged productivity \tilde{z}T , and therefore when \tilde{z}T is low, uncertainty caused by the unobservable innovation is small in magnitude.
 In this case, the adverse selection problem induced by information frictions is less of a concern to the acquirer and it is able to make an offer that is generous enough to be accepted by all types of targets.
 In other words, the expected synergy is high enough to compensate the acquirer for the risk of overpaying the low and medium type of targets.

-However, as $\tilde{z}T$ increases, the adverse selection risk induced by information frictions intensifies and becomes more costly to the acquirer.
-The acquirer thus makes a more conservative offer, which is only accepted by the medium and low type targets.
-Even though the acquirer anticipates to lose high quality targets, it chooses to do so because the benefits of making a higher offer to attract high quality targets are overwhelmed by the costs of significantly overpaying the lower quality targets.
+However, as \tilde{z}T increases, the adverse selection risk induced by information frictions intensifies and becomes more costly to the acquirer.
+The acquirer thus makes a more conservative offer, which is only accepted by the medium-and low-type targets.
+Even though the acquirer anticipates losing high-quality targets, it chooses the loss because the benefits of making a higher offer to attract high-quality targets are overwhelmed by the costs of significantly overpaying the lower-quality targets.

-As $\tilde{z}T$ becomes very high, the acquirer becomes even more conservative, because it understands that the costs of overpaying a low quality target can be quite substantial in this case.
-That is, if it makes a very lucrative offer but eventually ends up with acquiring a low type of target, the deal can come as a big disappointment.
-As a result, the acquirer chooses to make a very conservative offer that is accepted by only the low type target.
-This is the classical market for lemons problem studied in Akerlof (1970).
-As adverse selection risk aggravates, it leads to the separation of low types from the medium and high types instead of the pooling results we observed above.
+As \tilde{z}T becomes very high, the acquirer becomes even more conservative, because it understands that the costs of overpaying a low-quality target can be quite substantial in this case.
+That is, if it makes a very lucrative offer but eventually ends up acquiring a low-type target, the deal can come as a big disappointment.
+As a result, the acquirer chooses to make a very conservative